MDSplus/Documentation/docs/reference/metadata.md

 * `getnci()` these are the questions we can ask
 * `setnci()` lets you set the NCIs
 * `nci_t` the full list of NCI questions. we'll want to document all 44 of them!

-side note: `#include <blah.h>` when it comepiles, it just copies and pastes the whole thing into the code you wrote

 You can ask these questions about every node, but some answers are computed on-the-fly e.g. NciFULLPATH, which computes the path to the node when asked